Cryptolens/license-server/README.md

 ```

 ### Loading settings from a config file
 To make it easier to deploy the license server on customer site, you can add all settings into `config.json` in the same folder as the server.
+The structure of the configuration file is shown below:

 ```
 {